rushilkukreja/PyMOCAT-MC/README.md

 ## Statement of Need

 As the orbital environment becomes increasingly congested with satellite deployments and large-scale constellations, modeling space traffic and debris risk has become crucial for space sustainability research.
-The original MATLAB MOCAT-MC toolbox is a leading framework for orbital capacity assessment, but its proprietary licensing limits accessibility and hinders integration with modern Python-based data science and machine learning workflows that are central to contemporary space research.
+The original MATLAB MOCAT-MC toolbox is a leading framework for orbital capacity assessment, but it limits accessibility and hinders integration with modern Python-based data science and machine learning workflows that are central to contemporary space research.

 PyMOCAT-MC addresses these barriers by providing a functionally equivalent, open-source Python implementation that maintains full compatibility with the original while improving performance and accessibility.
 This enables broader adoption in the space research community and integration with state-of-the-art scientific computing tools.